Richie-Rokka/Marketing-Funnel-Performance-and-Revenue-Analytics/README.md

 ---

 ## 🎯 Business Problem

-Organizations often lack visibility into:
+Many organizations optimize for **lead volume**, but lack visibility into:

-- Funnel conversion performance
+- Where leads drop off in the funnel
+- Which channels generate **revenue vs. just traffic**
+- How efficiently marketing spend converts into customers

+This often results in:
+- Misallocated marketing budgets
-- Channel-level efficiency
+- Low-quality pipeline
-- Revenue drivers
+- Revenue leakage across funnel stages

-This leads to inefficient spend and missed growth opportunities.

 ---

-## 🧱 Dataset
+## 🧱 Dataset Context (Important)

+This project uses a **snapshot-based dataset**, where leads are observed at a single stage at a given point in time.

+### What this enables:
+- Funnel stage distribution analysis
+- Conversion efficiency benchmarking
+- Channel-level revenue contribution
+- Customer acquisition cost (CAC) evaluation

+### What this does NOT enable:
+- Lead progression tracking over time
+- Time-to-conversion analysis
+- Funnel velocity measurement
+- Cohort-based lifecycle insights

+> ⚠️ Interpretation Note: Conversion rates represent **stage-level distribution**, not true lifecycle conversion.

+---

+## 🧩 Data Structure

-The dataset represents a **snapshot of lead stages**:
+The dataset includes:

-- Lead → MQL → SQL → Customer
+- Funnel Stages: `Lead → MQL → SQL → Customer`
+- Marketing Channel
+- Campaign
+- Cost
+- Revenue
-- Includes Channel, Campaign, Cost, Revenue, and Region
+- Region

-> Note: This is not cohort-based data; conversion trends represent a snapshot view.

 ---